NBaehr91/password_manager/README.md

      - `dashboard.py`: The main dashboard interface.
      - `newPasswordSave.py`: Interface for adding new passwords.
      - `showPassword.py`: Interface for displaying passwords.
+     - `login.py`: Interface for login screen, application launches at this window
+     - `styles.py`: Styling constants and functions for the UI.
   - **database/**
-     - `userPasswords.py`: Functions for opening and saving passwords.
+     - `userPasswords.py`: Functions for opening and saving passwords for currently logged user.
+     - `passwordStorage.py`: Functions for checking login details.
   - **security/**
      - `generatePassword.py`: Password generation logic.
      - `encrypt.py`: Functions for encoding and decoding passwords.
-  - `styles.py`: Styling constants and functions for the UI.

 - **Security**
   - Passwords are stored in JSON files with encryption.